binkley/wrong-place-wrong-time/homebrewery.md

 > “It is Ahghairon’s stone.
 > Yes, just a rock &mdash; but our rock.
 > We must not forget our origins.

+You: (hand over papers found on the bodies) <br>
+Laeral: (takes the papers, scans them) <br>
+Laeral: Hmmm.
+This first one ... clear enough.
+Good you found this. <br>
+Laeral: (pauses) This second sheet is blank. (frowns) <br>
+Laeral: (rubs the band of a silver ring on her finger — a faint shimmer crawls over the parchment) <br>
+DM Note: Ring of Spell Storing – contains Legend Lore <br>
+Laeral: (after a moment, quietly) I see, disguised.

 She offers thanks, and: